MedHachami/code-pulse/README.md

 </ul>

 Working progress must be committed and pushed every day.
-If work is done on feature/xxxx or fix/xxxx to develop, you have to initialize Merge Request using Gitlab UI.
+If work is done on feature/xxxx or fix/xxxx to develop, you have to initialize Merge Request using Github UI.
 From your branch to develop.
 The title of the Merge Request must be as this : [FEATURE|FIX|HOTFIX][FRONTEND|BACKEND|SOCLE] : Some comments.

 If the work is done on hotfix/xxxx, you have to do the same but the destination of merge request is staging the title will be :